strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ## Introduction

 The system tests reply on two mandatory things.
-First, the `Resources` class is responsible for creating the testing environment.
+* The `Resources` class, which is responsible for creating the testing environment.
-Second, a number of auxiliary classes, which are divided into the classic `Utils`-style static methods, internal clients, the Apache Kafka Clients for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.
+* A number of auxiliary classes, which are divided into the classic `Utils` - style static methods, internal clients, the Apache Kafka Clients for the external communication, Kubernetes client, `Constants.java` and `Environment.java`.

 Main idea is to make the system test and its resources easily modifiable and writable in the fluent way.
 Before, we dive into the `Resources` class, we need to understand the lifecycle of system tests.